Jacksonville Criminal Defense Lawyer

 Expert in Criminal Trial Law

-Trust in Our Criminal Defense Experience
+Trust in Our Criminal Law Experience

-Matthew Lufrano has been practicing criminal defense for over a decade and has tried 75 jury trials to verdict.
+Matthew Lufrano has been practicing as a criminal law lawyer for over a decade and has tried 75 jury trials to verdict.
 The cases Mr. Lufrano has tried range from homicide to theft, and have successfully argued appeals before the Florida Supreme Court.
 Here at Lufrano Legal, P.A., we offer our clients the highest possible quality of legal representation in the face of criminal arrests and the filing of formal criminal charges.
 Regardless of whether this is the first time you have been arrested or you have a criminal record, Lufrano Legal, P.A. can provide the expert counsel you need and determine your best course of action.

 Whether you’re facing a felony, misdemeanor, or juvenile prosecution, you can always turn to Lufrano Legal, P.A., for help.
 The firm proudly represent clients from across Northeast Florida, including Duval, Clay, Nassau, St. Johns, Putnam, Baker, Bradford, and Alachua counties.

 Lufrano Legal, P.A.
-Criminal Defense Law Practice Areas
+Areas of Practice

 At Lufrano Legal, P.A., we provide expert legal representation to our Jacksonville-area clients in these criminal defense practice areas and more:

-Call Our Jacksonville Criminal Defense Attorneys
+Call Our Jacksonville Criminal Lawyers

 Too often, clients are unable to reach their attorneys when they need them most.
 At Lufrano Legal, P.A., we don’t limit our clients’ access to our help by not being available outside of office hours—we are always available to every client and we will respond quickly when you need us or have questions about your case.